 Switch from file cabinets to digital storage.

-As part of the switch, you'll need to add networked disk storage capacity, backup systems, and automated online backup systems.
-Your digital filing system can be even more secure than paper because it can be accessed even in the event of a disaster, and scanned documents uploaded to your paperless system cannot be accessed without a password
+As part of the switch, you'll need to add networked disk storage capacity, backup systems, and automated online backup and cloud computing systems.
+Your digital filing system can be more secure than paper because it can be accessed even in the event of a disaster, and scanned documents uploaded to your paperless system cannot be accessed without a password

 Enable digital scanners.

 Modern shared copiers include a document scanner that is capable of scanning paper documents and then storing them into many digital storage and cloud computing systems.
-Work with your office copier vendor to make your copier part of your paperless office.
+Work with your office copier vendor to make your copier and document scanner part of your paperless office.
 Additionally, ask your copier vendor (or a copier service) about setting up a digital scanner on the copier to integrate with an online faxing service.

 Integrate with business operations.

-Users should be able to file their original documents directly within the software they use to create them.
-Connect their Microsoft Office account, of whatever other software you use, to the document management software you implement for both saving and retrieving files.
+Employees should be able to file their original documents directly within the software they use to create your company's documents.
+Connect their Microsoft Office account, or whatever other software you use, to the document management software you implement for both saving and retrieving files.
 This way, you can automate your company's workflow, easily store paperless documents and implement digital signature tools from within the same platform.

 Replace fax machines.